pshriwise/obsidian_work_vault/NSE CI Notes.md

 Once you've checked that all of this works, we'll want to get the runner setup to continue after logging out of the machine.

-If the runner is still going from the previous steps, we'll want to shut down the runner (w/ `ctrl-C`).
+If the runner is still going from the previous steps, we'll want to shut down the runner (w/ `ctrl-c`).

 Then we'll open a `screen` instance and start the runner there: